 I wrote about the false paradox of accepting change vs. climate change before, but to elaborate a little differently here I’ll say that santosha -acknowledging what is- is the basis for action, rather than reaction.
 Santosha has nothing to do with accepting injustice or mistreatment, or performing martyrdom.

 In activist work it’s the reminder that you have the right to the labor but not to the fruit.
 We put one foot in front of the other, often stopping to make bridges by hand, slowing down or speeding up to walk with others.
 It helps a lot to enjoy parts of the process, not just dreams of the outcome.
 And it ultimately helps more to be accepting in the face of unpredictable outcomes, or the opposite of what you were working for.
 If the whole point was the one outcome, what a crushing blow you may receive.
 If instead you fully experience the daily pleasures and discomforts, and continually acknowledge the uncertainty of your enterprise, then it’s a lot more natural to take the next step after a loss.
 Or a win.
 And to do it with unruffled peace.
 For the hundredth time.

 Or to put it more elegantly:

 UPDATE: My cousin Cat thought it would also be appropriate to include the Serenity Prayer, and I agree.
-And I think it would be equally appropriate in discussion of Svadyaya and Isvara Pranidhana (coming soon).
+And I think it would be equally appropriate in discussion of Svadyaya and Ishvara Pranidhana.
 When I looked the prayer up to post it I found that it’s longer than what I’m familiar with.
 And although I don’t believe in an afterlife, the traditional concept of sin, or a masculine willful god-guy, and I don’t think those are useful frameworks within which to govern behavior in the here-and-now, there was some lovely stuff in the unfamiliar passage.
 See below:

 God grant me the serenity